Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Introduction

-In this work, we aim to provide a tighter bound for the performance guarantee of noisy SOMP based on the MIP analysis, especially in the scenario when noise is unbounded, which is in contrast with the prior works \cite{Wang2013Performance,gribonval2008atoms}.
-By analyzing and evaluating the performance of SOMP based on the MIP, in this paper, we will answer several fundamental questions: (i) what is the successful recovery probability (SRP) of SOMP under an arbitrary distribution of noise? (ii) what is the desired condition of the row-sparse matrix $\bC$ to ensure predefined SRP performance? and (iii) what is the number of sparse vectors (i.e., $d$) to guarantee the exact recovery of the support set when the noise is unbounded?
-To this end, when noise is bounded, we provide a new condition in terms of the MIP on which the exact support recovery is guaranteed for SOMP.
-When noise is unbounded, we instead derive a bound on the SRP that depends on the distribution of the noise matrix.
+It is worth noting that the existing literature on SOMP lacks an analysis of the SRP with respect to the random and unbounded noise.
+In some real-world signal applications \cite{OMPchannel,You2022Struc,ZhangMMV2022}, the measurement matrix and sparse signal are deterministic, while the noise is typically random and unbounded.
+Consequently, the success of support recovery by SOMP becomes a random event which depends on the distribution of noise.
+Therefore, it is imperative to investigate the recovery performance of SOMP when faced with random and unbounded noise.
+To address the research gap, we aim to provide a tighter bound for the SRP of noisy SOMP based on the MIP analysis, especially in the scenario when noise is unbounded.
+This is in contrast with the prior works \cite{Wang2013Performance,gribonval2008atoms} that mainly focused on bounded noise.
+To achieve a tighter SRP bound, compared to the case of bounded noise, it is essential to explore the specific distribution characteristics of the noise matrix that impact the recovery performance of SOMP.
+Indeed, this is the challenge of performance analysis in the unbounded noise case.
+By analyzing and evaluating the performance of SOMP, we aim to answer several fundamental questions: (i) what is the SRP of SOMP under an arbitrary distribution of noise? (ii) what is the desired condition of the row-sparse matrix $\bC$ to ensure predefined SRP performance? and (iii) what is the number of sparse vectors (i.e., $d$) to guarantee the exact recovery of the support set when the noise is unbounded?
+To address these questions, we first provide a new condition in terms of the MIP on which the exact support recovery is guaranteed for SOMP for bounded noise.
+When noise is unbounded, we derive a bound on the SRP that depends on the distribution of the noise matrix.